Byte7/Linear-Regression/README.md

-# Linear-Regression
+# Regression
-Linear regression algo applied on titanic and iris dataset using statsmodel module
+Linear regression algo applied on iris and logistic regression on titanic dataset using statsmodel module